7 July 2021

-Markus Böckenförde, Department of Legal Studies, Central European University, Budapest, Hungary
+Markus Böckenförde, Department of Legal Studies, Central European University, Vienna, Austria

-Renata Uitz, Comparative Constitutional Law Program, Department of Legal Studies, Central Eu
+Renata Uitz, Comparative Constitutional Law Program, Department of Legal Studies, Central European University, Vienna, Austria

 Applications are invited from graduate students, post-docs, professors, civil servants, consultants, and AU- and UN-officers working on constitutional building in Africa and with prior knowledge of the field.
 Undergraduates without a university degree will not be considered.